jpamarlphi-byte/Human-Artificial-HAUF/README.md

 Constitutional layer for human–AI–planetary governance.

 • Who it’s for:
-Policymakers, civilizational architects, AI/AGI labs & stack designers.
+Policymakers, future civilizational architects, AI/AGI labs & stack designers.

 • How to use it:
 As governance and a reference schema for policy.